 The Minimum Viable Product is the first version of your product which includes just the basic but crucial functionalities and still gains in the eyes of customers.
 It’s good to start with something so simple to see if the idea itself has a chance to generate money.
-If you want to learn more, you can read about MVP in this article.
-Now when we decoded all of the difficult words, let’s focus on the companies that outsourced their MVP and succeeded.
+If you want to learn more, read what’s an MVP.
+Now when we decoded all of the difficult words, let’s focus on the startups that outsourced their MVP development and succeeded.

 It appears that the world’s biggest marketplace wouldn’t be available if not a team of specialized developers from the U.S. It may sound odd but the Chinese company (the owner of Alibaba) decided to outsource their project to programmers in America since the Chinese market lacked skills needed to compete with tech giants like eBay.
 Moreover, it was a strategy needed to reach bilingual audience too.
 Times were different and the idea was born in a country of very restrictive laws regarding Internet freedom.
 When Jack Ma, the founder of Alibaba was first using the Internet he couldn’t find any general information about his country.
 That just made him more motivated to create the website.
 Using the offshore support in the web development the Alibaba surpassed eBay in China and has market value of $480,8 billion.